kentwhf/opolo-code/README.md

 where <code>rank0</code> is of full-length samples and gamma = 0.95, <code>rank1</code> is of reduced-length samples and gamma = 0.95,  and <code>rank1</code> is of reduced-length samples and gamma = 0.1

-- For Windows users, WSL2 is recommended for the purpose of using the <code>mujoco</code> library